Estimated reading time: 9 minutes

 Alternatively, you can bring some green into the space with paint and tiles.
 Whether on cabinets, frames, or walls, green evokes a sense of harmony, calm, and oneness with nature.
 Bold shades of green communicate luxury and harmony, while softer shades lighten up the room and give that airy nature feeling.
 That’s precisely what you need in a room dedicated to alone time and relaxation.

-Many other trends are coming up where bathroom renovations are concerned.
+Many other bathroom remodeling trends are coming up.
 One article cannot exhaust every single trend to look out for in the coming year, from uniquely shaped tiles and marble walls to sunken bathtubs and painted murals.

 Take your time to look for the best ideas within your budget, and always work with reputable contractors.
 If your budget allows it, consulting with an interior designer can help to bring the various aspects you need from your space in a balanced and harmonious way.